hamdymohamedak/html-translator/README.md

 ## Description

-The script loads an HTML file, extracts all the text content, translates the text from English to French(any), and then saves the translated content to a new HTML file.
+The script loads an HTML file, extracts all the text content, translates the text from English to French
+## any language

+, and then saves the translated content to a new HTML file.
 During the translation process, it displays a progress bar in the console to show the current status and estimated time remaining for completion.

 ## Prerequisites